MeRoSya/AncudTest/README.md

     Sequential (using only std::sort()): 195101 ms
     Threaded (using MappedFile::Rec_Threaded_Sort()): 168092 ms

-  Best part size - size, which is big enough and its time of sequential sorting is lesser than threaded or equal to it:
+  The best part size - the size, which is big enough and its time of sequential sorting is lesser than threaded or equal to it:

     1 Mb:
     Sequential (using only std::sort()): 16 ms